quemoore/CS65/README.md

-This is my first repository
+This is class work for my CS65 class